protocolbuffers/protocolbuffers.github.io/content/reference/cpp/arenas.md

----
++++
-title: "C++ Arena Allocation Guide"
+title = "C++ Arena Allocation Guide" weight = 520
-weight: 520
-toc_hide: false
-linkTitle: "Arena Allocation Guide"
-no_list: "true"
-type: docs
-description: "Arena allocation is a C++-only feature that helps you optimize your memory usage and improve performance when working with protocol buffers."
+linkTitle = "Arena Allocation Guide" description = "Arena allocation is a C++-only feature that helps you optimize your memory usage and improve performance when working with protocol buffers." type = "docs"
----
++++

-Arena allocation is a C++-only feature that helps you optimize your memory usage and improve performance when working with protocol buffers.
-This page describes exactly what C++ code the protocol buffer compiler generates in addition to the code described in the
-[C++ Generated Code Guide](/reference/cpp/cpp-generated) when arena allocation is enabled.
+This page describes exactly what C++ code the protocol buffer compiler generates in addition to the code described in the [C++ Generated Code Guide](/reference/cpp/cpp-generated) when arena allocation is enabled.
 It assumes that you are familiar with the material in the